ExplorViz-Archive/explorviz-discovery-agent/README.md

 - Accessible (network) [ExplorViz Backend](https://github.com/ExplorViz/explorviz-backend)

 ## Setup
-1. Download or clone repository
+1. Download the `explorviz-discovery-agent.jar` from the [release page](https://github.com/ExplorViz/explorviz-discovery-agent/releases)
-2. Modify `src/main/webapp/WEB-INF/classes/explorviz.properties` file
+2. Modify `backendIP` and `server.ip` in the contained `explorviz.properties` file
-3. Build war file with `gradlew build` and deploy in e.g. [Apache Tomcat](http://tomcat.apache.org/) **OR** use the embedded [Gretty web server](http://akhikhl.github.io/gretty-doc/Feature-overview.html) with `gradlew appStart` / `gradlew appStop`

 ## Usage
 If agent and backend are connected, data will be continuously exchanged in the modifiable time interval of 30 seconds.